Understanding Elevated Liver Enzymes Levels in Blood

 Symptoms of Elevated Liver Enzyme

 Elevated liver enzymes often do not cause any symptoms on their own.
 And, most people with elevated liver enzymes do not have any symptoms at all.
 The symptoms, if ever, are due liver inflammation and its failure to carry on its functions normally.
-The following are some of the symptoms that may accompany elevated enzymes levels:

 - Fatigue and weakness